Forgework/ForgeworkLights/readmore/FLOATING-TUI-SETUP.md

 # Floating TUI Window Setup

-The ForgeworkLights TUI can now open as a **floating window** in the upper right corner when launched from Waybar.
+The ForgeworkLights TUI can now open as a **floating window** in the upper right corner when launched from Waybar. this is handeled by the installer.

 ## Quick Setup